 The "Gilded Age" in America was a time of rapid economic growth, and those who achieved such wealth celebrated it like never before.
-It was during this era that the Adirondack Park became one of the favorite playgrounds for the rich and famous, and the origin of the American Vacation.
-In the second half of the 19th century, or "Gilded Age," the affluent population of New York City would "vacate" the hot and muggy city for the cooler weather at their luxurious camps in the Adirondacks and thus the "American Vacation" was born.
+It was during this era that the Adirondack Park became one of the favorite playgrounds for the rich and famous, and the origin of the American vacation.
+In the second half of the 19th century, or "Gilded Age," the affluent population of New York City would "vacate" the hot and muggy city for the cooler weather at their luxurious camps in the Adirondacks and thus the idea of the "American Vacation" was born.

 The Birth of the Great Camp Style Architecture

-In 1877, land developer William West Durant, began constructing the first of his Great Camps on Long Point in Raquette Lake, NY.
+In 1877, land developer William West Durant began constructing the first of his Great Camps on Long Point in Raquette Lake, NY.
 It was constructed as a place to host investors and was built using native elements such as log, stone, decorative branches and twigs.
 Rather than building one large camp, the Great Camp style established at Pine Knot was broken out into multiple buildings, each with its own purpose.
 The buildings were clustered together on a campus that was linked with covered walkways connecting many of its structures.